Title

 Issue:

-2. Whether the respondent judge abused his discretion in denying the examination of the remaining 62 voting centers.
+2. Whether Judge Concepcion abused his discretion in limiting the examination of the election documents to only the six voting centers with specific allegations, thereby denying Abaya access to the records from the remaining 62 voting centers.

 Ruling: